Mrian07/Proyeksi/docs/user-guide/wiki/README.md

 ## Macros

-OpenProject has supported macros on textile formatted pages and continues to do so with the WYSIWYG editor.
+ProyeksiApp has supported macros on textile formatted pages and continues to do so with the WYSIWYG editor.
 Note that macros are not expanded while editing the page, instead a placeholder is shown.

 ### Table of contents